Priyanka-seo/Priyanka-seo/README.md

 ### ✨ My Journey

-I’ve been passionate about **Digital Marketing and Search Engine Optimization (SEO)**, focusing on helping businesses grow through Metric-based strategies.
+I’ve been passionate about **Digital Marketing and Search Engine Optimization (SEO)**, focusing on businesses organic grow through Metric-based strategies.

 Starting my journey in SEO, I developed experience in: